IngeborgArdoe/training/foundation/exercise-10-2.md

 This rule should change Closed Date if State is set to "Closed" (and NULL otherwise) and Canceled Date if State is set to "Canceled" (and NULL otherwise).

 ####12.
-OPTIONAL: Make tasks "Close Request", "Reopen Request" and "Cancel Request"
+OPTIONAL: Make actions "Close Request", "Reopen Request" and "Cancel Request"

-Force field Request.State to be "Read Only" by changing the Read Only property in the Request form/grid/table, and make tasks "Close Request", "Reopen Request" and "Cancel Request" to set the State of a Request.
-Publish the tasks through buttons in the Request-form (e.g. next to State) and in the Company-form (below the grid).
+Force field Request.State to be "Read Only" by changing the Read Only property in the Request form/grid/table, and make actions "Close Request", "Reopen Request" and "Cancel Request" to set the State of a Request.
+Publish the actions through buttons in the Request-form (e.g. next to State) and in the Company-form (below the grid).
 Furthermore, add enabling conditions to the buttons, so that "Close Request" is enabled when State="Open", "Re-open Request" is enabled when State="Canceled"/"Closed", and "Cancel Request" is enabled when State="Open".

 ####13.
 OPTIONAL: Make Request "read-only" if State <> "Open"